So, your Samsung s5 won’t charge or is it slow charging? Sometimes it’s a simple fix, sometimes it’s not.

 Have a good look at your USB cable used to charge your Samsung S5.
 Does it have any tears or damage?
 That can result in the device not charging at all.

-The charging cable is often the first to get damaged because of improper handling, e.g. carelessly pulling the cable from the adapter, stuffing it anywhere thus bending and sometimes tearing the outer sheath of the wires, etc.
+The charging cable is often the first to get damaged because of improper handling, e.g. carelessly pulling the cable from the adapter, stuffing it anywhere thus bending and sometimes tearing the outer sheath of the wires, etc. It’s best to test out a couple power charging cables to see if its the cord or your Samsung S5 phone.

 Focus on the Device